mrossini-ethz/parseq/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

+You can also find the full licence [online](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 ## Questions/Bugs/Help/Requests/Feedback etc.

 If you have questions regarding parseq, found any bugs, would like to offer help, have a feature request, give feedback etc., feel free to contact me through GitHub.

-You can find the full licence [here](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).